pytorch/pytorch/docs/source/optim.rst

 Per-parameter options
 ^^^^^^^^^^^^^^^^^^^^^

-:class:`Optimizer` s also support specifying per-parameter options.
-To do this, instead of passing an iterable of :class:`~torch.autograd.Variable` s, pass in an iterable of :class:`dict` s.
-Each of them will define a separate parameter group, and should contain a ``params`` key, containing a list of parameters belonging to it.
+:class:`Optimizer`s also support specifying per-parameter options.
+To do this, instead of passing an iterable of :class:`~torch.autograd.Variable`s, pass in an iterable of :class:`dict`s.
+Each of them will define a separate parameter group and should contain a ``params`` key containing a list of parameters belonging to it.
 Other keys should match the keyword arguments accepted by the optimizers, and will be used as optimization options for this group.

 .. note::

     You can still pass options as keyword arguments.
-They will be used as defaults, in the groups that didn't override them.
+They will be used as defaults in the groups that didn't override them.
 This is useful when you only want to vary a single option, while keeping all others consistent between parameter groups.